mharen/mharen.github.io/_posts/2011/2011-03-how-not-to-cross-border-or-please.md

 ---
+layout: post
 date: '2011-03-15T22:09:00.001-04:00'
-description: ''
-published: true
-slug: 2011-03-how-not-to-cross-border-or-please
 categories:
-- Around Town
+- around town
-- Work
+- work
-- Random Updates
+- random updates
-time_to_read: 5
 title: "How Not to Cross the Border, Or \u201CPlease Proceed to Immigration\u201D"
 ---